Rudd-O/dts-publishingstudio/README.md

 2. Create an empty directory somewhere.
 3. Run the `./build <path to the new directory>` command.

 In that directory, the output OVA file will be present when the process is done.
-It will be named `dts-publishingstudio-<XX>.<YY>-amd64.ova.xz`.
-You can import this OVA file into VirtualBox by first decompressing it (with a program line 7-Zip) and then importing it through the Import Appliance... menu item in VirtualBox.
+It will be named `dts-publishingstudio-<XX>.<YY>-amd64.ova`.
+You can import this OVA file into VirtualBox through the Import Appliance... menu item in VirtualBox.

 The `build` command needs to be run with root privileges, or some sudo configuration to make it passwordless.
 Ensure you do what's necessary to make it work.